-Not surprisingly, there are even more Korean Angeleno actors, including Alexandra Bokyun Chun, Arden Cho, Aubrey Anderson-Emmons, Brian Tee, Charles Melton, Charlet Chung, Chil Kong, Daniel Dae Kim, David Chung, Denyce Lawton, Donna Lee, Eddie Shin, Elizabeth Anweis (aka Elizabeth Weisbaum), Esther Chae, Grace Park, Hahn Cho, Han Ye-seul, Haunani Minn, Hojo Shin, Jacqueline Kim, James Kyson, Jamie Chung, Jacqueline Park, Jenna Ushkowitz, John Cho, Johnny Yong Bosch, Jongman Kim, Joy Osmanski, June Kyoto Lu, Justin Lee, Karl Yune, Kenneth Choi, Ki Hong Lee, Lanny Joon, Lee Ji-ah, Leonardo Nam, Linda Park, Lindsay Price, Michaela Dietz, Mike Moh, Moon Bloodgood, Natasha Yi, Nicole Kang, Patricia Ja Lee, Philip Moon, Pricilla Jin Chung, Randall Park, Rick Yune, Samantha Futerman, Sandra Oh, Smith Cho, Steven Yeun, Sung Hi Lee, Sung Kang, Sydney Park, Tim Kang, Vivian Bang, Wooyeon Jo, and Yunjin Kim.
+Not surprisingly, there are even more Korean Angeleno actors, including Alexandra Bokyun Chun, Arden Cho, Aubrey Anderson-Emmons, Brian Tee, Charles Melton, Charlet Chung, Chil Kong, Daniel Dae Kim, David Chung, Denyce Lawton, Donna Lee, Eddie Shin, Edward Hong, Elizabeth Anweis (aka Elizabeth Weisbaum), Esther Chae, Grace Park, Hahn Cho, Han Ye-seul, Haunani Minn, Hojo Shin, Jacqueline Kim, James Kyson, Jamie Chung, Jacqueline Park, Jenna Ushkowitz, John Cho, Johnny Yong Bosch, Jongman Kim, Joy Osmanski, June Kyoto Lu, Justin Lee, Karl Yune, Kenneth Choi, Ki Hong Lee, Lanny Joon, Lee Ji-ah, Leonardo Nam, Linda Park, Lindsay Price, Michaela Dietz, Mike Moh, Moon Bloodgood, Natasha Yi, Nicole Kang, Patricia Ja Lee, Philip Moon, Pricilla Jin Chung, Randall Park, Rick Yune, Samantha Futerman, Sandra Oh, Smith Cho, Steven Yeun, Sung Hi Lee, Sung Kang, Sydney Park, Tim Kang, Vivian Bang, Wooyeon Jo, and Yunjin Kim.

 The cultural exchange between Korea and Korean Los Angeles sometimes makes its way into films.
 Korean director Chang Kil-soo‘s Koreatown-set film Western Avenue, was released in 1993.
 Conversely, Korean Angeleno actor Steve Yuen appeared in Bong Joon-ho’s 2017 film, Okja.
 Korean multiplex chain CJCGV주식회사 has local locations in Koreatown and Buena Park (and offices in the Miracle Mile).
 It screens both Korean and Hollywood films.
 The Korean Cultural Center, Los Angeles, screens Korean films (for free).